Skip to main content

 • Determine scope (global or container-specific).

-• Use themes for chart internals.
+• Use themes for chart styles.

 • Refresh and inspect the rendered widget to confirm appearance.